 Several traditional colleges or universities and private online schools offer training in case management through distance learning.
-Programs solely in general case management aren't the norm, but instead the subject is taught as part of a curriculum in areas like human services, rehabilitation counseling, social work and nursing.
-It's not uncommon for distance learning programs related to case management to include an on-site experience so that students can get real-world training in this type of work.
+Program levels that are available include associate's, bachelor's and master's degrees, along with graduate certificates.
+Generally, the subject is taught as part of a curriculum in areas like human services, rehabilitation counseling, social work and nursing.
+An on-site internship or hands-on practicum may be included so that students acquire real-world training.
 These can usually be arranged in the student's local area.

 Beyond such in-person requirements, students pursuing online case management training can typically access their coursework anytime through their school's virtual classroom environment.
-Course management software allows professors to post lectures, assignments, exams, videos and other materials for distance learners.
+Course management software allows professors to post lectures, assignments, exams, videos and other materials.
 Message boards, web conferencing or chat rooms may be used to facilitate class interaction and discussion.

 Along with general education requirements, these types of programs offer professional and technical training.
 Case managers take a human-oriented approach to care and relevant online classes may cover:

 Because no specific licensure is required of general case managers, students in human services programs are qualified to find work as case managers upon graduating.
 Some online programs operate using an eight week model, allowing courses to be offered multiple times throughout the year.
 Prerequisites are likely to be a high school diploma or GED with the possibility of prior coursework in the field of study.
 This modular format allows students to finish their degrees in a shorter amount of time than a traditional, on-campus format.
 Distance learners may be required to participate in internship or practicum experiences prior to graduation.

 Some online bachelor's programs allow for concentrations in topics like the court system, civic engagement, psychology, leadership, child development, cultural studies, or even a self-designed concentration.
 Courses involved in preparing graduates for careers as case managers include the following:

 - Intervention methods